Solar Improves Power Continuity for Remote Workers

 The traditional office job is starting to phase out.
 As time continues more of these positions are being moved to in-home-jobs.

 IT personnel are being called when needed instead of kept on site.
 Freelance writers are able to work almost completely from home.
-And Texas, Utah and Nevada are no exception to this transition to the age of technology that is spreading across the globe.
+Texas, Utah and Nevada are no exception to this transition to the age of technology that is spreading across the globe.

 Remote Work Statistics for Texas